 “It all started with me looking at a picture of myself.
 As I held the photograph in my hands, I noticed one eye was looking upwards, toward my junior basketball coach, and the other not so much.
 I immediately told my mom about it.
 ‘Mom, can we please go get it fixed?,’ I begged.

 When I went in for an appointment with the ophthalmologist, I was told, ‘I recommend you have an MRI… just in case.’
 I was a scared 14-year-old who didn’t know anything about MRI’s.
-And now I had to go into an enclosed tube and lay completely still for hours as loud noises blared in my ear.
-I was terrified and they had to give me anesthesia.
+And now I had to go into an enclosed tube and lay completely still for hours under anesthesia as loud noises blared in my ear.
+I was terrified.

 The scans showed I had bilateral acoustic neuromas (benign tumors on hearing nerves), a common component of Neurofibromatosis type 2.
 Again, being 14, I had no clue about tumors and what it all meant for me and my future.
 My parents did the normal parental thing and researched it like crazy.
 Back in 1998, it was rare to have and all the stories they read were about life expectancy and diminishing quality of life.